tgpatel025/made-in-india/README.md

   - TO-DO

 ### Overview
-As we all know the situation between India and China we also know that majority of online stores keep Chinese products.As our hectic daily schedule we don't have time to check the origin every product.So to overcome that problem here is a solution to it we provide the scraped data has an origin of India.
+As we all know the situation between India and China we also know that majority of online stores keep Chinese products.As our hectic daily schedule we don't have time to check the origin every product.So to overcome that problem here is a solution to it we provide the scraped data that has an origin of India.
 ### Prerequisites
 1. Angular(FrontEnd)
 2. Python(BackEnd)